 - 4. The PSR before Spinoza and Leibniz

 - 5. The PSR in Eighteenth Century Philosophy and German Idealism

 - Related Entries

 Suppose you enter a farmers' market, pick out a few cucumbers and ask the merchant for the price.
 “Five dollars a pound.”
 A bit expensive, you may think, but you pay.
 Before you leave the stand two other people approach the seller with the very same question (“How much are the cucumbers?”).
-“A dollar a pound,” he says to the one; “Ten dollars a pound,” he tells the other.
+“A dollar a pound,” she says to the one; “Ten dollars a pound,” she tells the other.
 At least two of you are likely to attack the merchant with a simple question: Why the price discrepancy?
 Of course, you may simply leave the place if you have a simple explanation for the discrepancy (for example, that both you and the person who was asked to pay ten dollars a pound belong to commonly discriminated minorities).
-You may also conclude that the seller is just out of his mind (or that he or she is just conducting a psychological experiment).
+You may also conclude that the seller is just out of her mind (or that she is just conducting a psychological experiment).
 In all of these cases you will be entertaining an explanation for a fact that appears odd.
 But what kinds of facts demand an explanation?
 Do all facts—including the most ordinary ones—demand an explanation?
 If you accept the Principle of Sufficient Reason (= PSR), you will require an explanation for any fact, or in other words, you will reject the possibility of brute, or unexplainable, facts.